Park and Reserve Walks

 Does the Taradale Walkway connect to Napier?

-Yes — it’s part of the Rotary Pathway / Hawke’s Bay Trails network that connects Taradale to central Napier and beyond.
+Yes — it is part of the Rotary Pathway and Hawke’s Bay Trails network that connects Taradale to central Napier and beyond.